andres-manzano/nvidia-cuda-wsl-setup-guide/README.md

 wsl --set-default-version 2
 ```

+ If you have already installed WSL with an earlier version (WSL1), you must update it to version 2

 **Install Linux distribution**

 Open Microsoft Store and install the Ubuntu Linux distribution, which generally has the most updated version.